This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 Lastly, don’t forget…

-Japanese Onsen is a truly unique experience for any visitors to Japan.
-While all these etiquette rules can be overwhelming, I hope this has convinced you to take a dip and immerse yourself in this invigorating custom.
-Just remember to be courteous and mindful of others, and also listen to your body and take breaks in between to avoid overheating.
+Japanese Onsen is a truly unique experience for any visitor to Japan.
+While all these etiquette rules can be overwhelming, I hope this has convinced you to dip and immerse yourself in this refreshing custom.
+Just remember to be courteous and mindful of others, listen to your body, and take breaks in between to avoid overheating.
 After all, an Onsen is a shared space where bathers come to relax and indulge!

 Have you taken an Onsen bath in Japan?
 Will you give Onsen a try?
 Share your Onsen stories and recommendations in the comment box below!